 2002 Steelers 28 vs Colts 10 MNF

 This what I call an ass-whipping.
 True, a Colt is not technically an "ass," but it is same genotype as the donkey and mule.
 Close enough for me.
-Maddox starts the game 12 of 15 for 151 yds and 1 TD and the game is, for all intents and purposes, over at halftime at 21-3.
-I attended this game specifically because because Terry Bradshaw was there for a halftime ceremony.
-It was Terry's first time on the field in Pittsburgh since his retirment in '83.
-Unfortunately, Madden & Michaels make absolutely NO mention of Bradshaw's presence during the game, and there is no coverage of the event.
-A special thanks to Keith "Crash" Froehlich for digitizing this game for us.
+Maddox starts the game 12 of 15 for 151 yds and 1 TD and the game is, for all intents and purposes, over by halftime at 21-3.
+I attended this game specifically because Terry Bradshaw would be there for a halftime "homecoming" ceremony.
+This was Terry's first time on the field in Pittsburgh since his retirment in '83.
+Unfortunately and shockingly, Madden & Michaels make absolutely NO mention of Bradshaw's presence during the game and there is no coverage of the event, which was quite an amazing spectacle.
+A special thanks to Keith "Crash" Froehlich for digitizing this game!

 2002 AFC Wildcard Steelers 36 vs Browns 33